-Signed, titled and dated in pencil (upper right), oil on paper
+Signed, titled and dated (verso), oil on canvas

 (Inclusive of Buyer's Premium)